cjporter25/Qualified-CleanUp/README.md

-# Text Parser Extension
+# Qualified CleanUp Extension

 ## Overview

-This is a simple browser extension that helps clean up copied chat logs or transcribed conversations by removing repeated lines that follow a specific timestamped format.
+This is a simple browser extension that helps clean up copied chat logs copied from the Qualified chat service by removing repeated lines that follow the initial timestamped statement.

-It is compatible with modern desktop browsers that support Manifest V3, including Chrome, Firefox, Edge, and Safari (via Xcode conversion).
+It is compatible with modern desktop browsers that support Manifest V3, including Chrome, Firefox, Edge, and Safari (in the future).

 ---